Jazzzny/10mb/README.md

 A super simple multi-use file compressor written in Python that can compress files to a specified size, in a format supported by Discord, designed to make files easily uploadable to Discord.

 ## Design
 Built with an extendable plugin system, 10mb can easily be adapted to support more file types and formats.

-The plugin system is designed to be easy to use, with a simple class-based system that allows for easy development.
+The plugin system is designed to be easy to use, with a simple class-based architecture.
 All built-in file types are supported through plugins.

 ## Supported File Types
 - Image Files